ICS-485-Team-MGJ/Sorcerer-Duel-Home-github.io/index.md

   - Implemented Apple-Read, to heal player and the unit
   - Implemented Apple-Blue, to give mana to player, random amount
   - Implemented Apple-Green, to damage the enemy directly
-- Implemented the Functionality of the Start, Win, and Lose scnene
+- Implemented the Functionality of the Start, Win, and Lose Menu

 ## 2. [Glen Larita](https://glarita.github.io/)
 <img src="images/glen/IMG_0183.jpeg" height="220">